Posted on

 Headed out again in the middle of the night.
 When we got to the Rest Area, we took the side road to see what was it was like.
 There wasn't much view for the first couple of miles.
 The best views were in the last mile or so.
 The lava flow all the way down from the fissure was visible, but the base of the fissure was hidden by topography.
 We didn't stop, but headed on back up to the visitor center.
 All along the lower part of the Mauna Kea Access Road people had pulled over to the side to watch the activity.
 Higher up, there were groups of vehicles at various turnouts, too.

-From the visitor center, we hiked to the top of Puu Kalepeamoa, a cinder code just across the road that rises up an additional 200 ft.
+From the visitor center, we hiked to the top of Puu Kalepeamoa, a cinder cone just across the road that rises up an additional 200 ft.
 The view from there was ideal.
 The activity from the fissure was visible, as well as the full length of the lava flow.
 It was a bit breezy, not surprising considering how exposed the area is.

 03 December